speleolinux/uisic/README.md

 ## Miscellaneous Notes

 ### Language Files

+These are not used here at present.
+They will be used later for the UISIC Cavers dictionary.

 Each language is in a separate file under the directory `languages`.
 The file naming follows the ISO 639-1 codes.
 Those wishing to translate glossary terms